Lloret de Mar Costa Brava, Spain

 Just make sure you bring your sunscreen, as the Spanish sun gets scorching hot between the hours of 2 pm and 5 pm!

-This beautiful church situated in the centre of town is characterized by its colorful dome roof and unique architecture.
+This beautiful church situated in the centre of town is characterized by its colourful dome roof and unique architecture.

 The Byzantine styles architecture will make you stop in your path and stare so don’t worry about missing this one unknowingly!
 You can go inside for free, but keep in mind that it is an actively used city church, so be mindful of the locals.